AngleProtocol/merkl-docs/distribute-with-merkl/manage-a-point-program.md

 ## Non-tokenized points

-In this case, points are most likely recorded in an off-chain database that you manage.
-This means Merkl cannot mint points directly for you—it can only compute rewards based on on-chain activity.
+In this case, points are most likely recorded in an offchain database that you manage.
+This means Merkl cannot mint points directly for you, it can only compute rewards based on onchain activity.
 You simply define the logic you want Merkl to track or index, Merkl monitors user actions across the chains and protocols you select, and you can then use the results however you like to credit and display points to your users.

 **How does it work?**